 #2 Gold Stocks to Buy: Newmont Mining Corp (NEM)

 If you want as close to a surefire way to buy gold without getting burned, consider Newmont Mining Corp (NYSE:NEM).
 Founded in 1921, Newmont Mining is currently the only gold producer listed in the benchmark S&P 500 index.

 Since fiscal 2015, Newmont has enjoyed revenue growth averaging nearly 10%.
 Furthermore, NEM appeals to conservative-minded investors with its fiscal discipline.
 In the last four years, management has kept a tight lid on operating expenses.
 Moreover, its steadily reducing capital expenditures over the same time frame.

-On a YTD basis, NEM stock is up 4.3%.
-It’s not the sexiest play among gold stocks to buy, but it likely won’t leave you stranded, either.
+On a YTD basis, NEM stock is down 15%.
+It’s not the sexiest play among gold stocks to buy, but it likely won’t leave you stranded for long, either.

-#3 Gold Stocks to Buy: Barrick Gold Corp (USA)
+#3 Gold Stocks to Buy: Barrick Gold Corp (ABX)

 Even in an ancient industry like precious-metal mining, you can still teach an old dog new tricks.
 Barrick Gold Corp (USA) (NYSE:ABX) proves that with their seamless marriage of an old-school occupation with new-school applications.